 - For direct deposit refunds to your checking or savings account, bring a check with you to verify the account and bank routing numbers

-As in 2012, Virginia state refunds must be a direct deposit to a checking or savings account or the refund will be placed on a debit card and mailed to the taxpayer along with a PIN number for access.
+As in the past two years, Virginia state refunds must be a direct deposit to a checking or savings account or the refund will be placed on a debit card and mailed to the taxpayer along with a PIN number for access.

 Get Connected to the IRS